JovanKaruna/Simple_Calculator/README.md

-# Tubes_OOP_Calculator
+# Simple Calculator using Java Processing
 This project is used to make calculator with GUI using Object-Oriented Programming.
 Our calculator can run on multiple platform such as Windows, Linux, and Android.

-This program is made using Java 1.8 with Processing library.

 ## Screenshots
 <img src="docs/Screenshot1.jpg" height="500"> <img src="docs/Screenshot2.jpg" height= "500">